 Whenever you filter for a game event, the Lead Time and Lag Time values are set at zero.
 For this particular example filter below (Faceoffs won by Stonehill College), the default duration of the clips is 11 seconds.

 Now let's say you wanted to see the events leading up to the Faceoffs, and more of the play following the Faceoffs.
 By adding lead and lag time, this will add to the clip length, depending on your desired results.

-In the below example I've chosen to add 10 additional seconds of lead time and an additional 5 seconds of lag time to all of the clips.
+In the below example 10 seconds of lead time and 5 seconds of lag time have been added to all of the clips.
 After clicking the 'Apply Lead and Lag' box, you can see the duration of those previously 11 second long clips is now 26 seconds.

-Using this tool, those clips have now been given more "breathing room", and can be more easily examined within the larger context of the game.
-You can further refine or tweak your clips to your heart's content, adding Lead or Lag Time to fine tune them and create exactly the clip you're looking to Highlight or examine.
+Using this tool, you can refine or tweak your clips to your heart's content, adding Lead or Lag Time to fine tune them and create exactly the clip you're looking to Highlight or examine.

 SHORTENING / LENGTHENING INDIVIDUAL CLIPS:

 But what if the clip was already too long, and you only needed four seconds of that eleven second clip?
 Or what is the clip wasn't long enough (but you didn't want to change the length of every other clip)?
 By altering the 'Start' and/or 'End' point of the clip, you can boil that clip down (or blow that clip up) to the essence of what you're looking for.

 (Please note: altering the 'Start' and 'End' point(s) of your clip in this manner does NOT permanently affect any of the tags in your game.
 The results displayed here are unique to this search.
 Also, you can create (or add to) Highlights or Reviews with these newly shortened clips.)